richardwesthaver/mpk/README.md

 -   [OpenSoundControl.org](https://ccrma.stanford.edu/groups/osc/index.html)

-<a id="org935e7fd"></a>
+<a id="org6d9f0cf"></a>

 # Usage

 MPK is meant to be used on a Linux box.
 In this example we'll be using Arch Linux.

-MPK also runs on MacOS but some of the project management functionality isn't.
+MPK also runs on MacOS but some of the project management functionality isn't available.
 Most notably, you can't run the [NSM](https://new-session-manager.jackaudio.org) server on MacOS, but you can still interact with one remotely.
 All other features are supported on both platforms.

-<a id="org75487d5"></a>
+<a id="orgfc3780d"></a>

 ## Installation